Reissner Nordstrom black holes with integrable singularity interiors supported by string distributions: Scenario 1: A Reissner–Nordström Exterior with a Cloud of Strings as the Interior Region with an Integrable Singularity

-\paragraph*{\bf Remarks on the Reissner–Nordström (RN) Black Hole:} the electromagnetic field has an energy-momentum (EM) tensor that is symmetric and traceless, constructed from the Maxwell field tensor $F_{\mu\nu} = \nabla_\mu A_\nu - \nabla_\nu A_\mu$.
+The electromagnetic field has an energy-momentum (EM) tensor that is symmetric and traceless, constructed from the Maxwell field tensor $F_{\mu\nu} = \nabla_\mu A_\nu - \nabla_\nu A_\mu$.
 The Maxwell equations are given by $\nabla_\mu F^{\mu\nu} = 0$ and $\nabla_{[\gamma} F_{\mu\nu]} = 0$.
 Solving the Einstein–Maxwell equations for a static, spherically symmetric electric charge leads to the RN metric.
 In this case, the metric function $f_E(r)$ appearing in the line element~\eqref{ElementoDeLineaExterior}, expressed in natural units, is given by

 where $M,Q$ correspond to the mass and electric charge, respectively.
 The inner and event horizons, $r_-$ and $h$, are given, respectively, by:

 Thus, we note that it must be satisfied that $M > Q$ for $M,Q>0$, $\Rightarrow M^2-Q^2>0$.
 As we have mentioned, in our setup, the exterior geometry extends over $r \in [h, r_b]$, with the boundary corresponding to the radial coordinate approaching infinity, since the solution is asymptotically flat.
 Therefore, we are interested in the aforementioned range of the radial coordinate.
 The temperature is given by: